Not losing money is a critical part of the stock investing process. Successful investors say it in different ways, but the point is always the same.

 Practicing humility gives you the strength to fail forward.
 The only mistake you do not want to make is forgetting your mistakes.
 Ignoring the mistakes can make you lose the golden opportunity to use them as stepping stone for accumulating real wisdom.

-My investing career of 17+ years has been a big bagful of mistakes, some stupid, and the rest very stupid.
+My investing career of 19+ years has been a big bagful of mistakes, some stupid and humiliating, and the rest very stupid and very humiliating.

 Oh, the list is longer, but let me not embarrass myself too much at one go! 🙂